lokapal-xyz/en/content/about.md

   A practical, open guide to understanding DAOs — designed for both newcomers and experienced builders.

 🔸 **Lokapal Research: DAO Horizons**
-  Explorations, case studies, and original frameworks to understand DAO systems and governance patterns.
+  Analytical explorations and innovation frameworks to understand DAO systems and governance patterns.

 🔸 **Lokapal Foundations: Conciliatorics**
   The philosophical root of the project — reconciling decentralization with broader systemic thinking.